 If, like us, you have a travel bucket list for new and exciting destinations to tick off, then you will know first-hand what an easy-peasy gateway to exotic locations Singapore really is.
 We not only have the world’s best airport to make travelling with the kids that much easier from, but we are blessed to be just a hop, skip and a jump to heaps of fabulous vacay spots.
 There’s only one thing stopping us from travelling year-round: the weather!
 None of us wants to end up on a beach holiday in a monsoon, a skiing holiday with no snow, or a boat trip in the fog, so we’ve searched high and low around Asia for 30 destinations to try and we’ve worked out the best time of the year to visit them!
-We give you our HoneyKids’ 12 month guide for holidays in Asia…
+We give you our HoneyKids’ 12 month guide to the best weather for family vacations around Asia…

 January: Maldives, Myanmar or Phuket